-If the caller claims to be a representative of the bank, hang up and call the bank directly using a valid telephone number provided by the bank.
+- If the caller claims to be a representative of the bank, hang up and call the bank directly using a valid telephone number provided by the bank.
 Remember, The Bank of Princeton will never call you to request your personal information.

-Safeguard your information when making online purchases.
+- Safeguard your information when making purchases online.

-To report a lost or stolen ATM/Debit card:
+To Report a Lost or Stolen ATM/Debit Card:

-To report a lost or stolen Bank of Princeton ATM/Debit card, please call 1.800.554.8969 immediately after discovering that the card is missing.
-You may then contact the bank during normal business hours to request a new card.
+To report a lost or stolen Bank of Princeton or MoreBank ATM/Debit Card, please call 1.800.554.8969 immediately after discovering that the card is missing.
+You may contact the bank during normal business hours to request a new card.